lee2sman/dotfiles/README.md

 In fish, you add to your PATH in `config.fish`, not bashrc or `.bash_profile.` Custom programs can be placed in the bin folder, which can be added to the PATH inside config.fish.

 # Aliases / Fish Functions
 In Bash we have aliases, but Fishshell calls them functions.
 Check them out inside /fish/functions.
-These are used to simplify or improve specifdic commandline calls.
+These are used to simplify or improve specific commandline calls.

 *Update: I used to have a ton of functions for launching radio stations, rendering text, etc. Have simplified and eliminated most of these on my Ubuntu machine (for example by using the pyradio program now) but they are still on my Mac found in the main branch under fish/functions*.